eminisrafil/RubbishAPIs/Rubbish-APIs/API - Get all submissions.md

 ### Query Parameters

 - `limit`: This parameter controls the maximum number of submissions tickets that the API returns in one response.
 Value should be an integer.
-Default value is 50 if not specified.
+Default value is 100 if not specified.

 - `offset`: This parameter specifies the starting point for the collection of returned submissions tickets.
 Value should be an integer.
 It works in conjunction with `limit` for implementing pagination.

-- `afterTimeStamp`: This parameter is used to get submission tickets that were created after a specific time.
-The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').
+- `afterTimeStamp`: This parameter is used to retrieve submission tickets that were created after a specific time.
+The value should be provided as a Unix timestamp (e.g., 1686607314).
+It allows users to filter results to only include tickets created after the specified timestamp.

-- `beforeTimeStamp`: This parameter is used to get submission tickets that were created before a specific time.
-The value should be in a standardized date-time format such as ISO 8601 (e.g., 'YYYY-MM-DDTHH:MM:SSZ').
+- `beforeTimeStamp`: This parameter is used to retrieve submission tickets that were created before a specific time.
+The value should be provided as a Unix timestamp (e.g., 1686607314).
+It allows users to filter results to only include tickets created before the specified timestamp.

+- `userTimeStamp`: This parameter is used to retrieve submission tickets that were created or updated by a user at a specific time.
+The value should be provided as a Unix timestamp (e.g., 1686607314).
+It can be useful for tracking user activity or changes made by a specific user at a given time.

+- `filterRubbishType`: This parameter allows the user to filter the submission tickets based on the type of rubbish.
+The value should be a string that matches one of the predefined rubbish types in the application (e.g., 'Plastic', 'Organic', 'Metal').
+By using this parameter, users can focus on specific types of rubbish reports.

+- `filterRubbishTypeId`: This parameter is similar to filterRubbishType but uses an ID instead of a string name.
+It allows users to filter the submission tickets based on the unique identifier associated with each rubbish type in the application.
+This can be especially useful for systems or integrations that rely on IDs rather than string names for categorization.